eldarik/cv/README.md

 **Backend Developer** @ [Petfolk](https://petfolk.com) _(July 2021 - Present)_

-Petfolk is a veterinary  for pets and their parents bringing world class pet care services.
+Petfolk is a veterinary  for pets and their parents which bringing world class pet care services.

 **Tasks, responsibilities, achievements**:
 - Developed back office and management system for pet care centers.
 It includes all user interaction logic: appointment booking, center visiting, pet examination, and treatment plans.
 Mirrored functional was available for vets and managers so they could fully cover the user's pet, user, vets and manager's needs.